aiven/aiven-docs/docs/products/kafka/howto/manage-acls.md

 }
 ```

-Required attributes:
+ Parameters:

 - `project`: Enter the name of your Aiven project.
 - `service_name`: Enter the name of your Aiven for Apache Kafka service.
-- `topic`: Specify the name of the topic or pattern to apply the ACL to.
+- `topic`: Enter the name of the topic or pattern to apply the ACL to.
 Supports
   wildcards `*` and `?`.
-- `permission`: Specify the permission type.
+- `permission`: Enter the permission type.
 Valid values are `read`, `write`, or
   `readwrite`.
-- `username`: Specify the username or pattern to apply the ACL to.
+- `username`: Enter the username or pattern to apply the ACL to.
 Supports wildcards `*`
   and `?`.

 :::tip